 Those who did not take a break were shown to have a decline in performance.

-Therefore, it’s best to take a short mental break when everything becomes a little fuzzy.
+Therefore, taking a short mental break is best when everything becomes a little fuzzy.

 This can help refresh your brain, boost your energy, and increase your focus.(20)